avine/formation-angular-base/Slides/09_rest.md

 - *RxJS* provides an important list of operators for `Observable`
 - These operators are largely inspired by transformations on a board
   - `take(n)`: draws the first n elements and cuts the flow
   - `filter(fn)`: pass events for which fn makes `true`
   - `map(fn)`: apply the function fn on each element and return the result
   - `merge(s1, s2)`: merges source with observables as argument
-  - `mergeMap(fn)`: apply fn as map but merge values ​​that are observables
+  - `mergeMap(fn)`: apply fn as map but merge values that are observables
   - `debounce(ms)`: delay and filter to send an element only when there have been no new elements since the argument time
 - Important resource for learning operators: http://rxmarbles.com/

 Notes :